huanshankeji/compose-multiplatform-material/README.md

 - `TextField`
 - `TopAppBarScaffold`

+#### Components in the `ext` packages

+The components in the `ext` packages don't follow the `androidx.compose` APIs exactly, but rather provide wrappers are idiomatic and conventional on both kinds of targets, wrapping different APIs which can't be unified following the `androidx.compose` APIs.

 ### Styles (obsolete in the legacy module, for removal)

 The `ModifierOrAttrsScope.styles` function and the `StyleScope` class provide a universal interface for `Modifier`s and CSS styles.